Rules

 Participation in the Indie Cup events is free and open to any developer who meets the following general eligibility requirements:

-Indie Cup is open to PC and mobile games.
-At this point, we do not accept console-only, VR-exclusive and blockchain-based submissions.
+Indie Cup is open to PC games.
+At this point, we do not accept mobile-only, console-only, VR-only and blockchain-based submissions.

 II.
 Submissions

-Indie Cup submission window lasts for 28 days.
+The Indie Cup submission window lasts for five weeks.

-To apply, developers must create an account and submit an application form.
+To apply, developers must create an account and fill out the application form.
 The form contains questions regarding basic information about the game and the team (or the person) behind it.

-Organizers might reject an application if the form contains incorrect information, if the project violates the law of the country or countries where the event is taking place, or if the state of the game does not allow the jury to review it (e.g. if the submitted build has too many bugs).
+Organizers might reject an application if the form has been filled incorrectly (i.e. violating the general guidelines found here), if it contains false information, if the project violates the law of the country or countries where the event is taking place, or if the state of the game does not allow the jury to review it (e.g. if the submitted build has too many bugs).
 In addition, organizers reserve the right to refuse any submission at their discretion.

 III.
 Category Eligibility